Jolena thought Billy and Emil looked unhappy. "What's the matter?" she asked.

 "I see the glass cup is bigger than the mark at the top," Emil said.

 "Yes," Jolena agreed.
-"Liquids spill easily, so the cup has extra room in it."
+"Liquids spill easily, so the cup has extra room in it, but you only fill it just to the line."

 "I think," Mariah said, "it's because when you cut something into more parts, like eight, each part is smaller."